magento/devdocs/guides/v2.0/install-gde/prereq/connect-auth.md

 <h2 id="auth-overview">Overview of Magento Connect authentication</h2>
 The <a href="https://repo.magento.com">repo.magento.com</a> repository, where Magento 2 and third-party component Composer packages are stored, requires authentication.
 To provide secure authentication, we enable to to generate a pair 32-character *authentication tokens* you can use to access the repository.

-You get your credentials by logging in to <a href="http://www.magentocommerce.com/magento-connect/">Magento Connect</a> with a user name and password, then going to TBD > TBD.
+You get your credentials by logging in to <a href="http://www.magentocommerce.com/magento-connect" target="_blank">Magento Connect</a> with a user name and password, then going to TBD > TBD.
 There, you can generate, regenerate, or delete your authentication tokens to use to:

 *	Download the Magento software using Composer
 *	Install, update, or upgrade third-party components; and upgrade the Magento software using the <a href="{{ site.gdeurl }}comp-mgr/bk-compman-upgrade-guide.html">Component Manager and System Upgrade</a> utilities.